ballerburg9005/llamara3/README.md

 It works quite fast and well with Llama3 16GB version on a 3090.
 If you use a smaller model, I think the first thing that will crap out is the behavior evaluation and the diary summary (current quality of this is only about 80%, and there are some double and tripe check mechanisms to account for poor output).
 I think there is still a lot of room for improvement though, if the queries are somewhat rewritten.
 You can help by testing better queries.

+When I used llama3.1 vanilla, it would produce extreme gibberish.
+Make sure to start with recommended model.

 Setup
 =====